Beyond the Beauty of Mayon Volcano Natural Park

-It is also a habitat for 104 species of land vertebrates, including 57 species of birds, 10 species of amphibians, 24 species of reptiles, and 13 species of mammals.
+Mayon Volcano is also a habitat for 104 species of land vertebrates, including 57 species of birds, 10 species of amphibians, 24 species of reptiles, and 13 species of mammals.
 Of the 13 mammal species, 7 are endemic of which 3 are listed as vulnerable: the Philippine Brown Deer, Philippine Warty Pig, and Giant Golden-Crowned Flying Fox.
 The bird fauna includes 37 endemic species with 3 species listed in the IUCN red list: the nearly-threatened Luzon Bleeding Heart, vulnerable Philippine Eagle-Owl and critically-endangered Philippine Cockatoo.
 The 10 amphibian fauna are all endemic frog species with 4 listed in the IUCN red list: the nearly-threatened Luzon Fanged Frog, Luzon Forest Ground Frog and Guenther’s Forest Frog; and the vulnerable Banded Pigmy Tree Frog.
 The Mayon Volcano Natural Park also houses 1 endemic butterfly, 7 endemic stick-insects and 9 endemic spiders in the registered insect and arachnid fauna.

 Things to do in Mayon Volcano Natural Park

+If you think Mayon Volcano is just for sightseeing, well, it’s not.
 The natural park offers a variety of ecotourism activities:

 1. Ecological Tour

 Seeing Mayon Volcano in person is an amazing feeling but seeing it closely, that’s different!
 If you’re up for an adventure, you can hike and trek the Mayon Volcano to see it closely.
 There are two trails you can take: Buyuhan trail and Buang trail.
 And take note, the hike could take about two days.
-But before you hike this mountain, you should first contact the Department of Tourism office in Legazpi City.
+But before you hike Mayon Volcano, you should first contact the Department of Tourism office in Legazpi City.